 Middle school students choose from arts electives in drama, fine art, music, and creative writing and participate weekly in physical education, wellness, and farm class.
 Students also select their quarterly electives, choosing from offerings such as Japanese, film appreciation, strategic games, and quiet study, taught by the middle school core faculty.

-Caitlin teaches wellness.
+Caitlin is the wellness curriculum coordinator and interim dean of 9th grade.
 Caitlin received a B.A. in English from Harvard College and an M.F.A. in creative writing from Columbia University.
 A lifelong learner, Caitlin completed a post-baccalaureate premedical program before her work as an educator with Planned Parenthood inspired her to forgo medical school and return to her first love: teaching.
 Caitlin has been an educator for over a decade.
 She is an avid yogi, published poet, and an advisor for Change The Talk, a peer-to-peer social justice workshop.
 She incorporates themes of tolerance, mindfulness, and empowerment into her lessons for all ages.
 Caitlin’s daughter, Ramona, is in kindergarten.
+(Email)

 Lisa teaches English and creative writing in the middle school.
 Lisa has a B.A. in English literature from Lewis & Clark College.
 She has taught high school and middle school English and creative writing and has also worked in administration at Waverly.
 When it comes to supporting her students, Lisa says, “I get to know my students well, and I pay attention to the things that light them up and the things that bog them down.
 I try to keep a balance between those points so the student feels capable and nudged.”
 Lisa’s daughter, Katie, graduated with the Waverly class of 2010.
 (Email)